Skip to content

 What is FEFO Method?

-FEFO can be expanded as First Expire, first-out inventory.
-FEFO is an inventory management technique in which the product that has the earliest expiration date is allocated for a new customer order.
+FEFO method is an inventory management technique in which the product that has the earliest expiration date is allocated for a new customer order.
+Selling and using near-expiry or items expiring first minimizes the risk of outdated products while ensuring product quality standards.

 FEFO method is used specifically for perishable goods, such as food, pharmaceuticals, and pharmacy.
 The FEFO method ensures that the oldest items are sold or used first, which minimizes the usage risk of outdated products and reduces waste.